sony/nmos-cpp/README.md

 - The [nmos-cpp-node application](Development/nmos-cpp-node) provides an example NMOS Node, also utilising the nmos module.

 The [repository structure](Documents/Repository-Structure.md), and the [external dependencies](Documents/Dependencies.md), are outlined in the documentation.
+Some information about the overall design of **nmos-cpp** is also included in the [architecture](Documents/Architecture.md) documentation.

 ### Getting Started